cognitect/transit-js/README.md

 #### Transit Maps

-Transit representations of maps are decoded by transit-js into a high performance, [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) compliant [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) data type.
+Transit representations of maps are decoded by transit-js into a high performance data structure that largely mirrors the [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) data type.
 Doing so allows natural indexing of data using common scalars like 64 bit integers and dates without requiring the out of band